Black Bean & Mushroom Flautas with Mango Avocado Salsa

 - 2 avocados, diced

 - salt to taste

 - Prepare salsa, mix all ingredients together and set aside

 - In a large saute pan add 1 teaspoon of oil at medium heat, add the onion and cook until soft, 3-5 minutes, stir in mushrooms and jalapeño and cook until mushrooms begin to brown

-- Add black beans, reduce slightly and cook for about 5 minutes, stirring regularly so beans don’t stick to the pan, remove from heat and place the beans in a separate bowl, mash beans slightly until about half of the beans are mashed
+- Add the canned black beans, reduce slightly and cook for about 5 minutes, stirring regularly so beans don’t stick to the pan, remove from heat and place the beans in a separate bowl, mash beans slightly until about half of the beans are mashed

 - Wipe down the pan the beans were cooked in and place on medium-high heat, add enough oil to lightly coat the pan.